- Revalidation requires you to demonstrate you are up-to-date and fit to practise.

-- a positive recommendation to revalidate because they are satisfied you are up to date and fit to practise
+- a positive recommendation to revalidate because they are satisfied you're up to date and fit to practise

 - a request to defer the date of your recommendation because more information is needed

-- a notification that you are not engaging in revalidation.
+- a notification that you're not engaging in revalidation.

-The GMC provides guidance on its website for doctors who do not have a designated body.
-In this case, your options are to identify a 'suitable person' to make a recommendation about you, or, if this is not possible, to submit evidence directly to the GMC (an 'annual return'), and you many need to undergo an assessment of knowledge and skills in the year you are due to revalidate.
+The GMC gives guidance on its website for doctors who don't have a designated body.
+In this case, your options are to identify a 'suitable person' to make a recommendation about you, or, if this is not possible, to submit evidence directly to the GMC (an 'annual return').
+You may need to undergo an assessment of knowledge and skills in the year you're due to revalidate.